oxfordcontrol/TRS.jl/README.md

 **In the hard case:**
 `x2` corresponds to a second global minimizer.

-The user can detect the hard case via the returned symbol in `info.status`.
+The user can detect the hard case via the `info.hard_case` flag.

 ### Solving constant-norm problems